Currency:USD $

 The Nuance of AI in Game Development

 AI can revolutionize game development, enhancing creativity and efficiency when used thoughtfully.
 However, misuse or over-reliance on AI can result in significant criticism from players and critics.
-The challenge is in balancing technology and craftsmanship to ensure that AI complements the artistic integrity of games, rather than undermining it.
+The challenge is in balancing technology and craftsmanship so that AI complements the artistic integrity of games, rather than undermining it.

 The Importance of Intentionality